hyperledger/anoncreds-spec/spec/data_flow_issuance.md

 #### Verifying the Credential Request

-Before deciding to issue the credential, the [[ref: issuer]] must first verify the [[ref: Credential Request]] from the [[ref: holder]] by checking first the nonce, and then the blinded link secret correctness proof.
+Before deciding to issue the credential, the [[ref: issuer]] must first verify the [[ref: Credential Request]] from the [[ref: holder]] by using the nonce from credential offer to verify the blinded link secret correctness proof.

 The `blinded_ms_correctness_proof` is verified by [[ref: issuer]].
 The `blinded_ms_correctness_proof` verification is as follows: